The Ultimate Tungsten Guide - GTAW Tips and Tricks

 Tungsten Stick Out for Top-Notch TIG Welding

-Today, we're focusing on something that might seem minor but is actually super important: the length of your tungsten electrode stick out.
-Let’s dive into how to get it just right and why it matters.
+Now, we're focusing on something that might seem minor but is actually super important: the length of your tungsten electrode stick out.
+Let's dive into how to get it just right and why it matters.

 What is Tungsten Stick Out?